jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 - If the file size is within the 10MB limit, you can upload the files with one request.
 - If the file size is over the 10MB limit, you need two requests ( pre-signed url or pre-signed HTTP POST)

-I tried to compile most of my learning in the following blog post:

 ## ① First option: Amplify JS